 Frequent could be defined as “happening or occurring often or at short intervals”.
 In the context of the creosote directive, frequent skin contact could be considered as repeated (habitual) contact of the skin with, for example, creosote-treated railway sleepers.
 Habitual practices such as constant sitting, leaning against, laying on, walking on creosote-treated wood could be considered as frequent skin contact if there is no barrier between the skin and the treated wood.
 A person constantly handling creosote treated wood, especially without gloves, as part of their job (daily routine) could be said to be making frequent skin contact with creosote.

 Q7.
 What shall I do with the couple of tins or so of creosote I have stashed away in my garden shed?
 Can I pour them down the drain?

 No, you must not pour creosote down the drain.
 Contact your local authority and/or the Environmental Agency on how to dispose chemicals of concern.
 Many local authorities waste disposal sites have special arrangements for disposing chemicals.

-YOUR COMMON QUESTIONS AND A FEW MORE ANSWERS !
+YOUR COMMON QUESTIONS & A FEW MORE ANSWERS!